 Wix is the most convincing free website builder in our view.

-Wix’s advantage lies in their huge number of features, of which most of are available for free.
+Wix’s advantage lies in their huge number of features, most of which are available for free.
 It’s the most future-proof choice should you ever be considering a paid upgrade.

 However, it’s important not to be blinded by the word “free.”
 If you can afford it, stay away from free plans for your business site, even if it’s a small business.
 Of course, if the alternative is no website, then a free one is still better than nothing.
-But free plans come with certain restrictions that can give your business website an unprofessional look, such as strange domain names and an obtrusive advert.
+But free plans come with certain restrictions that can give your business website an unprofessional look, such as strange domain names and an obtrusive advert, and opportunities to improve your website can be limited.

 Once you’ve built it, moving your website to a new provider can be quite a hassle.
 So remember to take your future plans into consideration when weighing up your options, especially if you might want to get a proper domain name, matching email addresses or an ad-free version of your website at some stage in the future.